 Once they’ve had a minute to process that yes, this is actually happening, the future bride will take approximately 342 pictures highlighting the back of the jacket and the new rock on her finger.
 Her friends will all likely post similar variations of the exact same photo on their Stories, tag each other, rinse, and repeat.
 Bonus points if it’s a boomerang, although truth be told, I thought we left boomerangs at Loopy Doopy in 2016.
 But I digress.

 And look, I’m not trying to completely call out the jackets.
-If anything, I’m actually pretty fascinated by them—to say nothing of the fact that we’ve been noticing this trend since *checks notes* June 2017.
+If anything, I’m actually pretty fascinated by them — to say nothing of the fact that we’ve been noticing this trend since *checks notes* June 2017.
 It’s unclear when and where the trend originated from, but what I do know is that if whoever started it got a dollar for every time a bride-to-be wore one of the jackets in question, they could pay for a wedding at The Plaza without a second thought.

 Ultimately, it’s your party and you can cry or wear the same jean jacket everyone else does if you want to.
 All I’m asking for is just, like, a *hint* more creativity and originality.
 I’m certainly not trying to be the voice of my generation here, but maybe, just maybe, it’s time we switch it up a little bit.
-There’s a list of things we’re leaving behind in the pandemic—hello, sourdough bread—and I don’t know about you, but I think the jacket should be on it.

 I also hate to be the bearer of bad news, but it’s only a matter of time before The Engagement Jean Jacket™ falls into the cheugy category.
 And while we’re certainly not going to start taking fashion advice from the generation that ate Tide Pods, I think we owe it to ourselves to not look like every cookie-cutter bride on social media, don’t you?
 Our skinny jeans and Chevron prints are typing…

 Here’s my proposal, no pun intended: Let’s try out a bomber jacket, or a crewneck sweatshirt, or even a puffer jacket by the time it’s too cold out to feel your face again.
-Y2K fashion is also obviously making a major comeback, so imagine getting your future last name embroidered on a Juicy Couture tracksuit instead.
+Y2K fashion has also obviously made a major comeback, so imagine getting your future last name embroidered on a Juicy Couture tracksuit instead.
 Pretty sure you could break the internet with that one, although whether that’s for a good or bad reason is up for debate.

 If you love the jacket, though, you have this random stranger on the internet’s blessing to go full-speed ahead with it.
 It’s cute and probably pretty practical, even though you’ll wear it approximately one time.
 Just don’t come crying to me when all of your engagement photos look identical to all the other girls who read this website.